afishberg/e190/lab02.md

 _The hardware I am currently experimenting with for future inclusion with my controller._

 ### Source Code
-As stated in the Lab, my Source Code will be released at some point after the lab is submitted.
+The current firmware code is hosted in this repo.
+A [link](https://github.com/afishberg/e190/blob/master/Controller/Controller.ino) to it can be found here.

 I will revise this code in the future once I incorporate my new hardware.
 Additionally, I may clean up a few things to make the code cleaner to follow.